Thursday, April 30, 2009

 Minnie is one of my favorites if I can say I have favorites!

-One of a feral litter of three black cats and one tabby, she was born (Joey, Leroy, who disappeared at age 6 months and Nick who went to the Bridge in 2006) in an old abandoned travel trailer on our neighbor's property.
+One of a feral litter of three black cats and one tabby, (Joey, Leroy, who disappeared at age 6 months and Nick who went to the Bridge in 2006) she was born late fall in an old abandoned travel trailer on our neighbor's property.
 As kittens they all showed up in January coming out from under the trailer on sunny warmer days.
 I was worried they would not survive the winter but they did.

 Minnie was named because she and Nick (originally named Micky) had huge ears like Minnie and Micky Mouse.
 Nick's name was changed after we TNR'd him and the vet nicked his ear so we would know he had been captured already.
 Minnie responded to her name and actually came when I called her, even while living outside.

-She left her outdoors the first few years with her family until Ivy, who we still have, ran her off when Minnie reached maturity.
+Minnie lived outdoors for a few months with her family until Ivy ran her off when Minnie reached maturity.
 I guess she was a threat to Ivy.
 Poor Minnie lived across the street behind the old general store and only came by for food when none of the other cats were around.
 She looked so pathetic sitting on the edge of the road just staring over at our house.
 I talked to her and petted her when she did come over but was worried she would not survive on her own or be hit by a car on a busy street.

 One one particular day she was sitting out there looking pretty forlorn and my husband and I just opened the front door and called to Minnie.
 She came running and came right inside!
 That was eight years ago and she has made herself at home with us ever since.